New York Film Academy

 When we opened Mil, we have already been working on the project for over a year.
 During all these time, we let ourselves fall in love with a land that has taught us a lot and has shown us part of what we are as one of the most biodiverse countries on the planet.
 A new world, in which everything has been knowledge, learning and growth, was opened to us, and that is what we wanted to share.
 We held Mil Historias (a thousand histories), an event intended to gather friends, chefs, and journalists from different countries around cuisine, in this place that is so special for us

 This was an extraordinary moment.
 We had been travelling around the country for a while, getting to know the Amazonian biodiversity, and we felt ready to share with other people what we have learned, and we did so with full humbleness, acknowledging who small we are when faced to this great lung and how fragile is our planet.
 Every journey changes us, teaches us and transform us.
 Here we share a view of cultures that still preserve their traditions with Andoni Luis Aduriz, one of the pioneers of Basque cuisine in Spain and the chef of Mugaritz restaurant.
 We were also accompanied by Sasha Correa, a Venezuelan journalist and Brazilian Joao Ferraz from A Casa do Carbonara.
 It was a space to discuss cuisine.

-In February 2017, we held our first Momento en los Andes (Andean moment).
-We introduce the Andean world to 60 guests who stayed at Hotel Inkaterra Hacienda Urubamba.
-We shared exceptional moments like watching Trinidad y Francisco Mamani, two members of Chahuay community in Acomayo, to cook a huatia.
-We also prepared a Pachamanca and took a class for making chapla (a kind of bread).
-We learned about Peruvian corn, coffee and cocoa from experts and had a space to cook with the family.
+In February 2017 we did our first Moment in the Andes.
+We introduced the Andean world to 60 guests, who stayed at the Inkaterra Hacienda Urubamba Hotel.
+We shared very special moments like seeing Trinidad and Francisco Mamani, two members of the Chahuay community in Acomayo, do a Huatia; We also did it around a pachamanca and had chaplas classes.
+We learned about corn, coffee and Peruvian cocoa from experts and we had a space to cook as a family.